tldr-pages/tldr/pages/common/rg.md

 # rg

-> Ripgrep is a recursive line-oriented CLI search tool.
+> Ripgrep is a recursive line-oriented search tool.
 > Aims to be a faster alternative to `grep`.
 > More information: <https://github.com/BurntSushi/ripgrep>.